wardi/wardi.github.io/_pages/video_encoding.md

 ...
 ```

-Where the (optional) mnemonic labels a value in the table and the hex value is the
+The optional mnemonic labels a value and the hex value is the
 value stored at that location in the table.
 The low 4 bits of the hex value are
 connected to the high data lines of the HD44780 controller and the next bit is connected
 to the RS line.
-Let's look at three examples:
+Let's look at two examples:

-The first position in the top left is position 0, which has:
+The second position on the left `CLR:00` is offset `0x01` in order from top to bottom:
-- a mnemonic of `C00`
-- a value of `0x04` which means "set RS to 0 and D4-D7 to `0b0100`"
-- D0-D3 are copied from the low bits of the data value `0b0000`
-- sending this data value of `0` will move to CGRAM character 0, line 0

-The next position below the last is position 1, which has:
-- a mnemonic of `CLR`
+- has a mnemonic of `CLR`
-- a value of `0x00` which means "set RS to 0 and D4-D7 to `0b0000`"
+- has a hex value of `0x00` which means "set RS to 0 and D4-D7 to `0b0000`"
-- D0-D3 are copied from the low bits of the data value `0b0001`
+- D0-D3 are copied from the low bits of the offset value `0b0001`
-- sending this byte value of `1` will clear the screen and reset the cursor
+- sending this command will clear the screen and reset the cursor position
+  on the LCD display

-The first position in the 6th column is position 80, which has:
+The third position in the fifth row `15` is offset `0x42` in order from top to bottom:
-- no mnemonic but corresponds to ASCII character "P"
+- has no mnemonic but corresponds to ASCII character "`B`"
 - a value of `0x15` which means "set RS to 1 and D4-D7 to `0b0101`"
-- D0-D3 are copied from the low bits of the data value `0b0000`
+- D0-D3 are copied from the low bits of the offset value `0b0010`
-- sending this byte value of `80` will output a "`P`" character and advance the cursor
+- sending this command will output a "`B`" character and advance the cursor
+  on the LCD display

-All mnemonics are exported as simple variables in a python module
+All mnemonics are exported from this table as simple variables in a python module
 [`baconstants.py`](https://github.com/wardi/cpu/blob/main/bad-apple/baconstants.py):

 ```python